 What type of editing is included?

 To achieve the highest quality images I shoot in a digital file format known as RAW.
 This type of digital file requires that the images be checked and adjusted for white balance, exposure, contrast, color tone, and sharpness in post production.
 Most people do not realize that I typically will spend three or more hours in post production for each hour I shoot.
-I also do some creative editing on a small percentage of your images, like black and white, or sepia.
-If you are going to get a special enlargement of one of your images, like a canvas for your wall, I’m happy to go over that image with a fine tooth comb, as a courtesy.
-Things that are not included are; retouching of skin, removing people, changing clothing color, head-swapping, fixing incorrectly applied makeup, or Photoshop editing intended to drastically alter the appearance of a person.
-I fundamentally disagree with doing so in that there is no longer a "moment" captured, but rather an ungenuine digital counterfeit of the people in the image.
-It is easily detected by anyone with even the slightest eye for detail, at which time the image looses all meaning and credibility; especially to the owner.
+If you are going to get a special enlargement of one of your images, like a canvas for your wall, I’m happy to go over that image with a fine tooth comb to remove any background distractions, as a courtesy - This is limited to 90 days from the date you receive your images.
+Things that are not included are; fixing sunburn (that can't be done), retouching of skin, removing people, changing clothing color, head-swapping, fixing incorrectly applied makeup, or Photoshop editing intended to alter the appearance of a person.
+I fundamentally disagree with doing so in that there is no longer a "moment" captured, but rather an ingenious digital counterfeit of the people in the image.
+It is easily detected by anyone with even the slightest eye for detail, at which time the image loses all meaning and credibility; especially to the owner.

 Do I get every single image that you took?

 You do not.
 In the course of making images there are alway images that are not acceptable.
 It can be for a number of reasons; unflattering expression, subject moved too quickly and went out of position, or there just wasn’t any spark in the image.
-These images are not part of my work product that I deliver to you.
+At times I shoot more than one image of a particular person(s) or scene.
+This is because I want to make sure I have one acceptable image with everyones eyes open, or just to match the vision of what I was trying to accomplish with the shot.
+Please do not ask for every single one of those images, or for every single image I shoot, or for my RAW files.
+These images are not part of the service I provide, or the final product that I deliver to you.